 Azoychka is a very productive yellow beefsteak tomato growing on strong, regular leafed, indeterminate plants.
 The plants grow to the top of the polytunnel when we stop them with four trusses.
-We grew Azoychka from 2012 to 2015.
-It cropped well in our polytunnel each year with each plant producing 20-30 fruit which weighed between 4 and 14 ounces each.
+We grew Azoychka from 2012 to 2020.
+It cropped well in our polytunnel or greenhouse each year with each plant producing 20-30 fruit which weighed between 4 and 14 ounces each.
 The meaty yellow fruit (which further ripen to a pale orange) has a citrus flavour (not unlike Limmony).
 Unlike many yellow tomatoes, maintains the acidic “tomatoey” taste without the “mealy” taste and texture that some can suffer from.

 Unlike many beefsteak tomatoes, Azoychka has a regular internal structure which means that it has slightly less flesh and more juice than many similar beefsteak tomatoes.
 It has a long (slightly late) cropping season, from late August to late October (the start depends upon the season and the end is dependant upon the frosts).